AleixoLucas42/nginx-httpE2Ban/readme.md

 - Configure an [json policy file](policy.json).
 - Nginx configuration
-  - Configure your nginx to include an [ban file](banned.conf).
+  - Configure your nginx to include the [ban file](banned.conf).
 Here you can find an example on first line of [nginx.conf](nginx.conf).
-  - Configure an condition in your server config to block IPs based on a map in ban file.
+  - Configure an condition in your server config to block IPs based on a map in the ban file.
 Here you can find an example on line 6 to 8 on [nginx.conf](nginx.conf).
-- Give access in nginx access logs to httpE2Ban.
+- Give access in nginx access logs to httpE2Ban using environment variable.

 ## Running [docker compose](docker-compose.yaml) example (poc)
 - Download repository